Antebellum Splendor

 25–51 miles, moderate rolling hills

-We'll ride from downtown Athens to the community of Winterville.
+We’ll ride from downtown Athens to the community of Winterville.
 The two communities are now connected by the Firefly Trail.
 That launches us onto a wonderful bike ride into the surrounding countryside.
-The route over gently rolling terrain will take us across a historic covered bridge, and ultimately back through Winterville.
+The route over gently rolling terrain will take us across the longest covered bridge in Georgia, and ultimately back through Winterville.

 Day 3